Sweet Potato Pancakes

 Stack of 6 big fluffy sweet potato pancakes with syrup being poured over them.

-Leftover mashed sweet potatoes?
-No problem!
-These delicious pancakes are the perfect way to use them up.
-They are fluffy, flavorful, and kid-friendly.
-Plus, they only require a few simple ingredients that you probably already have on hand.
+If you ever have leftover cooked sweet potatoes, whether boiled sweet potatoes or roasted sweet potatoes, you can mash them up and make sweet potato pancakes with them.
+Fluffy, mostly naturally sweetened, and packed with nutrition, these sweet potato pancakes only need a few simple ingredients that you probably already have on hand.
 Give these sweet potato pancakes a try for your next weekend brunch or as a fun twist on traditional pancakes.
-Your tastebuds (and your family) will thank you!

 Ingredients for recipe in individual bowls: milk, mashed sweet potatoes, vanilla, brown sugar, flour, 2 eggs, seasonings, and melted butter.